jkuebart/amd-define/README.md

 Built-in pseudo-modules
 -----------------------

-One provided pseudo-module is `module`.
+One provided pseudo-module is [`module`][CJS].
 When specified as a dependency, an object is passed to the module function.
 The object contains a property named `exports` which references a newly created object.

 If the module function's return value is [falsy][FLS], then the object referenced by the `exports` property at the time the module function